percona/psmdb-docs/source/authentication.rst

 Note the LDAP password and bind domain name.
 This allows the ``saslauthd`` service to connect to the LDAP service as root.
 In production, this would not be the case;
-users should not store administrative passwords in unecrypted files.
+users should not store administrative passwords in unencrypted files.

 Microsoft Windows Active Directory
 **********************************